CaoTrongThang/OsuGMLobbyHosting/README.md

 - **AI-Powered Lobby Management**: Automates lobby tasks, reducing the need for manual intervention.
 - **Change Difficulty Base On The Median**: Change the lobby's difficulty base on the players in the room.
+- **Change Beatmap**: A variety of commands that players can use to interact with the lobby.
+- **Get Stats, Recent Play**: A variety of commands that players can use to interact with the lobby.
+- **Get Last Matches Data Of The Lobby**: A variety of commands that players can use to interact with the lobby.
 - **Real-Time Discord Integration**: Sends live updates to a specified Discord channel, keeping everyone informed.
 - **Flexible Game Modes**: Easily switch between "Host Rotate" and "Random Map" modes.
 - **Player Commands**: A variety of commands that players can use to interact with the lobby.